Austin Riley Player Props: Braves vs. Nationals

 Austin Riley At The Plate

-- Among qualifying hitters in MLB action, his batting average ranks 37th, his on-base percentage ranks 61st, and he is 52nd in the league in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 46th, his on-base percentage ranks 71st, and he is 56th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.